 where the second inequality follows from Cauchy--Schwarz inequality; the third inequality follows from Lipschitz continuity of $\nabla f$; the fourth inequality follows from the relation $ab \leq \frac{a^2}{4s} + s b^2$ with $a=\|\bm{u} - \bm{x}^k\|$, $b=(\mu_k+L_f)\|\bm{x}^k - \bm{y}^k\|$ and $s = \frac{1}{\mu_k-L_f} > 0$; the first equality follows from \eqref{extrastep}; the last inequality follows from $\beta_k \leq \sqrt{\frac{\delta(\mu_k-L_f)\bar{\mu}_{k-1}}{4(\mu_k+L_f)^2}}$.
 Then, rearranging terms in above relation and recalling the definition of $H_{\delta}$ in \eqref{defpofun}, we obtain \eqref{succhange}. \endproof

 \begin{remark}[\textbf{Comments on Lemma \ref{suffdes}}] Note that the descent property in Lemma \ref{suffdes} is established for $H_{\delta}$ without requiring $f$ or $P$ to be convex or difference-of-convex function.
 In fact, with additional assumptions (e.g., convexity) on $f$ or $P$, one can establish a similar descent property for some other constructed potential function $\widetilde{H}$; see, for example, \cite[Lemma 3.1]{wcp2017linear}.
 Then, one can perform the line search criterion \eqref{lscond} with $\widetilde{H}$ in place of $H_{\delta}$ in Algorithm \ref{alg_PGels} and the convergence analysis can follow in a similar way as presented in this paper.
-Thus, one can choose suitable potential function in PGels to fit different scenarios.
-In this paper, we only focus on $H_{\delta}$ under Assumption \ref{assumfun}. \end{remark}
+Thus, one can choose suitable potential function in the PGels to fit different scenarios.
+In this paper, we only focus on $H_{\delta}$ under Assumption \ref{assumfun} to present our main idea. \end{remark}

-It can be observed from Lemma \ref{suffdes} that the sufficient descent of $H_{\delta}$ can be guaranteed as long as $\mu_k$ is sufficiently large and $\beta_k$ is sufficiently small for each $k\geq0$.
-Thus, based on this lemma, we can show in the following proposition that the line search criterion \eqref{lscond} in Algorithm \ref{alg_PGels} is well defined.
+From Lemma \ref{suffdes}, we see that the sufficient descent of $H_{\delta}$ can be guaranteed as long as $\mu_k$ is sufficiently large and $\beta_k$ is sufficiently small for each $k\geq0$.
+Thus, resorting to this lemma, we can show in the following proposition that the line search criterion \eqref{lscond} in Algorithm \ref{alg_PGels} is well-defined.

 \begin{proposition}[\textbf{Well-definedness of the line search criterion}] Suppose that Assumption \ref{assumfun} holds and $\delta \in [0, \,1)$ is a nonnegative constant.
 Let $\{\bm{x}^k\}$ and $\{\bar{\mu}_k\}$ be the sequences generated by Algorithm \ref{alg_PGels}.
 Then, for each $k \geq 0$, the line search criterion \eqref{lscond} is satisfied after finitely many inner iterations. \end{proposition} \beginproof We prove this proposition by contradiction.
 Assume that there exists a $k \geq 0$ such that the line search criterion \eqref{lscond} cannot be satisfied after finitely many inner iterations.
 Since $\mu_k \leq \mu_{\max}$ due to (1d) in Algorithm \ref{alg_PGels}, then $\mu_k = \mu_{\max}$ must be satisfied after finitely many inner iterations.
 Let $n_k$ denote the number of inner iterations when $\mu_k = \mu_{\max}$ is satisfied for the \textit{first} time.
 If $\mu^0_k = \mu_{\max}$, then $n_k=1$; otherwise, we have